datakurre/blog/content/blog/2021/07/camunda-robocorp-cloud-executor/index.md

 1. A custom Camunda external task client fetches and locks pending external tasks from Camunda, schedules their execution at Robocorp Cloud, and keeps polling the Robocorp Process API and the task locked until its execution at Robocorp Cloud has been completed.

-2. At Robocorp Cloud, a new workforce process run is triggered for each external task.
+2. At Robocorp Cloud, a new workforce “process” run is triggered for each external task.
 Robocorp Cloud is responsible for choosing an available worker and controlling the execution.

-3. Finally, a Robot Framework bot gets just enough external task details from its workforce process' “work item” to be able to fetch the task variables (including files) it needs directly from Camunda.
+3. Finally, a Robot Framework bot gets just enough external task details from its workforce “process'” “work item” to be able to fetch the task variables (including files) it needs directly from Camunda.
 The robot also sends the result variables back to Camunda by itself.

 For convenience, the whole [robot run is wrapped](https://github.com/datakurre/carrot-executor/blob/6577d32c9c8eec66a949573c09fc83bc0cd582ec/robocloud/xkcd-bot/robot.yaml#L12) with a [special Robot Framework *listener library*](https://github.com/datakurre/carrot-executor/blob/main/lib/CamundaListener.py).
 That manages the completion or failing of the task, and submits its log files directly back to Camunda external task context.